 Louisa E Rhine Image Source: Golem Libri

 She went on to write 6 books and 18 scholarly journal pieces on the different cases she researched.
 In 1980, she became the president of the Society of Psychical Research, which would also be the same year that her paranormal partner in crime and life would pass away.
 If there was ever any doubt to her status as the first lady of parapsychology, after her husband's death, she became the new director of Research into the Nature of Man and editor of its illustrious Journal of Parapsychology which she had previously been working on as a consultant.
-She passed away March 17th 1983 of a heart attack.
+She passed away on March 17th, 1983 of a heart attack.
 Months later, her final book 'Something Hidden' which talked about J B Rhine and their life together was published as a final tribute to their life and work together.
 She had spent the last 3 years of her life working on the book and it was published after her death.

 If you would like to have more of an insight into her research, here is a link to a public archive of her book Hidden Channels of the mind published in 1961

 When you read through this book, you will understand why I have chosen her as a significant figure to follow and one that I certainly look up to.
 Her research has a big influence on my own views and research on the paranormal.

 Don't forget to follow the Facebook page for regular updates